rossGardiner/ecto-trigger/README.md

 # Contributing

-Ecto-Trigger is open-source, we encourage others to
+Ecto-Trigger is open-source, we encourage others to contribute.
+Please do so by making a [pull request](https://github.com/ross-jg/ecto-trigger/pulls).